gsi-manuel/react-ts-project/README.md

 - Sass [Sass Pages](https://sass-lang.com/).
 - Fontawesome 5 [Fontawesome Pages](https://fontawesome.com/).

+## Create any components
+Reusable components can be created in other projects

 Just run *yarn install* and *yarn start*, then go to localhost:9000 to start developing.
 To build, run y*arn run build*.